swhoyle/food-nutrition-model/documentation/Preprocessing_Deliverable.md

 - Could use more sophisticated methods for trans_fat but regulatory 0 is a safe baseline
 - ingredients_from_palm_oil_n is redundant since ingredients_analysis_tags already has palm oil info

-The key insight: Different missing reasons need different strategies.
-We're matching strategy to the underlying cause of missingness, not using one-size-fits-all imputation.
+Key insight is different missing reasons need different strategies.
+We're matching the strategy to the underlying cause of missingness, not using one-size-fits-all imputation.

 ## Phase 2: Feature Engineering